Programs and Services

 Communitiy Activities

-This after school program is open to all Bowen Island students.
-Students may read, research or work on any type of homework project with peer-based support.
-This is not a tutoring service but there is always help available from the Learning Lounge facilitator.
+This after school program is open to BICS students in Grades 3-6.
+Students may read, research or work on any type of homework project with adult support.
 A free snack is also provided.
-The Learning Lounge runs two afternoons a week (Tuesdays and Thursdays from 3:00 – 5:00 pm) in the BICS Learning Commons Library.
-Parents are informed of when the Learning Lounge starts and ends for the year through the school’s weekly emails.
+The Homework Club runs on Monday afternoon from 3:00 – 4:30 pm) in the BICS Multi purpose room.
 There is no cost as it is financially supported by a number of community partners.

 Student Support Services